thomaswalden/thomaswalden.github.io/aboutme.md

 ### Research Positions
 [**Postdoctoral Research Fellow**](https://www.cravenlab.ca/) - January 2023 to Present - KITE Research Institute - University Health Network.

-**Data Management Specialist** - June 2022 to January 2023 - Environmental and Life Sciences – Murdoch University.
+**Data Management Specialist** - June 2022 to Present - Environmental and Life Sciences – Murdoch University.
  - Within this position, my primary role was to develop R scripts that would handle large data sets, run analyses, and produce reports.
 I was also responsible for teaching R script development to the PhD students within this research team.

 **Research Assistant** - 2019 to 2022 - Centre for Health Aging - Murdoch University.